 Indeed, “Life, Liberty and the pursuit of Happiness” are the Natural Rights of Man.
-They are gifts from our God, not government.
+They are gifts “endowed by our Creator,” not government.
 And yet “progressive” politicians and judicial activists would have us believe otherwise.

 It was with firm regard for the Rights of Mankind that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
 As such, it established a constitutional Republic whose foundation was law based on Natural Rights, not rights allocated by governments or by those in positions of power.